Calls for adoption of action plan on disease affecting one in 10 Scots

 “Scotland simply cannot wait another 20 years for change.”

-The action plan, Chronic Kidney Disease: An Action Plan for Scotland, will be launched on Wednesday evening at an event hosted by KRUK and attended by Public Health Secretary Jenni Minto, MSPs, patients, clinicians, and representatives from the health and care sector.
+The action plan, Chronic Kidney Disease: An Action Plan for Scotland, will be launched on Wednesday evening at an event hosted by KRUK and attended by public health minister Jenni Minto, MSPs, patients, clinicians, and representatives from the health and care sector.

 “Everyone living with chronic kidney disease should have access to safe, effective and person-centred care and we have recently worked with AstraZeneca and the Universities of Dundee and Glasgow to support clinical trials to slow the progression of chronic kidney disease, aiming to reduce dialysis and transplant needs.